Marksss/InfiniteBanner/README.md

 ```

 ### Indicator
 There is no any indicators in this library.
-If you need one, you can add whatever indicator you want as follows（indicator in demo is another open source library[PageIndicatorView](https://github.com/romandanylyk/PageIndicatorView "PageIndicatorView")）：
+If you need one, you can add whatever indicator you want as follows（indicator in demo is another open source library [PageIndicatorView](https://github.com/romandanylyk/PageIndicatorView "PageIndicatorView")）：
 ```
 infiniteBannerView_1.addOnPageChangeListener(new InfiniteBannerView.OnPageChangeListener() {
     @Override